Cholets of El Alto

 The City in the Sky

-The city began as a periphery, a place where Aymara migrants from the Altiplano settled in the mid-20th century fleeing poverty.
+The city began as a peripheral settlement, a place where Aymara migrants from the Altiplano settled in the mid-20th century fleeing poverty.
 The La Paz government largely ignored it, so in 1985, El Alto declared its autonomy and became its own city.
 Since then, El Alto has grown to a metropolis of over a million people.

 El Alto carries a radical political history.
 It was the epicenter of the 2003 Gas War, a popular Aymara-led uprising against the privatization of Bolivia’s natural gas reserves that brought hundreds of thousands of people into the streets, toppled a president, and reshaped Bolivian politics.
 This movement was rooted in the same neighborhoods where the buildings in this series stand.